teikjun/Foody/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://id.heroku.com/login)

 ## How do I customize my application?
-Please visit the frontend or backend folder for the documentation on how to test your application locally.
+Please visit the frontend or backend folder for the documentation on how customize your application and test it locally.

 ## Feedback
 Have you used Foody or are you planning to use it?
 I'd love to hear how effective it was.